 Considerable transformations have taken place in Rapa in less than 3 years, the most significant being the 18 lives transformed through Baptism and Belief in Christ.
 However, the other transformations with Hygiene Facilities and new Homes has given this community Hope and Belief in a better future.

-Now we hope to start a literacy programme in 2017 to help adults and children learn to read and write.
-This will be the next step to helping this community integrate better in society and prepare themselves for work and the opportunity to give their families better options for the future.
+Now we have started a literacy programme in October 2017 to help adults and children learn to read and write.
+This is the next major step to helping this community integrate better in society and prepare themselves for work and the opportunity to give their families better options for the future.

 Thank you to the many who have helped us with these transformations.
 If you can help us maintain the support and programmes in Rapa – please do so now.